jimken123/soda/steps_versioned_docs/version-v0.18.0/Singer/FromSinger.md

 ---
 title: FromSinger Step | Singer Target Documentation
 sidebar_label: FromSinger
 description: Extracts the data from a Singer Tap and converts it to entities.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Singer]
 hide_title: true
 hide_table_of_contents: true